grafana/grafana/docs/sources/dashboards/variables/inspect-variable/index.md

 # Manage and inspect variables

+The variables page lets you [add][] variables and [manage](#manage-variables) existing variables.
+It also allows you to [inspect](#inspect-variables) variables and identify whether a variable is being referenced (or used) in other variables or dashboard.

+## Manage variables

+You can take the following actions on the variables page:

+**Move:** You can move a variable up or down the list using drag and drop.

+**Clone:** To clone a variable, click the clone icon from the set of icons on the right.
+This creates a copy of the variable with the name of the original variable prefixed with `copy_of_`.

+**Delete:** To delete a variable, click the trash icon from the set of icons on the right.

+## Inspect variables

 The variables page lets you easily identify whether a variable is being referenced (or used) in other variables or dashboard.
-In addition, you can also [add][] and [manage variables][] on this page.
+In addition, you can also [add][] and [manage variables](#manage-variables) on this page.

 {{% admonition type="note" %}}
 This feature is available in Grafana 7.4 and later versions.